matter-labs/zksync-era/core/bin/external_node/README.md

 Right now, external node requires all the configuration parameters that are required for the main node.
 It also has one unique parameter: `API_WEB3_JSON_RPC_MAIN_NODE_URL` -- the address of the main node to fetch the state from.

-The easiest way to see everything that is used is to compile the `ext-node` config and see the contents of the resulting `.env` file.
+To view all the configuration parameters, compile the ext-node config and examine the contents of the generated .env file.

 Note: not all the config values from the main node are actually used, so this is temporary, and in the future external node would require a much smaller set of config variables.